Public events

 Image A short history of the lunch break

 Lunchboxes speak volumes.
 What we eat for lunch says a lot about who we are and where we come from.
-Listen to our podcast " A Brief History of Lunchtime" —a mix of remarkable testimonials and clever scientists.
+Listen to our podcast now.
+A brief history of the lunch break - a mix of wonderful testimonies and clever scientists.

 Lucie Kamuswekera's Exhibition Image - Embroidered Past, Imagined Future in Congo